-After exemplary studies at the Antwerp Academy (where his teachers included Josuë Dupon), Collin’s constant attendance over many years at Antwerp Zoo not only led him to meet many Belgian and foreign colleagues, including Raymond de Meester de Betzenbroeck (1904–95) and Paul Jouve (1878–1973), but also, and most importantly, gave him a close knowledge of the animals collected there.
+Collin’s regular attendance at Antwerp Zoo was doubtless the most formative factor in his development as a sculptor.
+Here he met many Belgian and foreign colleagues, including Rembrandt Bugatti, Raymond de Meester and Paul Jouve, but also, and most importantly, it gave him a close knowledge of the animals housed there.
 Nothing about their anatomy, their characteristics or their behaviour escaped his keen eye.

 During the First World War, Collin stayed for some time in England, where his sister was a nun, and subsequently he moved to the Netherlands.
 In those years his talents as a caricaturist once again came to the fore in a biting condemnation of the brutalities of war.
 After 1920, Collin’s work was regularly shown in exhibitions both at home and abroad, scoring a success with eminent art collectors.
 Like Bugatti, Collin attached great importance to the precision of bronze casting and the quality of patination.
 The study of Collin’s stylistic development is unfortunately impeded by the fact that only very few sculptures carry a date.